Fast Contact-Implicit Model-Predictive Control: Results

-We demonstrate the CI-MPC algorithm in simulation by controlling a variety of robotic systems that make and break contact with their environments.
-In the examples we show that the policy can generate new contact sequences online; is robust to disturbances, model mismatch and unknown terrain; and is faster than real-time, see Table \ref{fig:timing_table}.
+We demonstrate the CI-MPC algorithm in simulation and on hardware by controlling a variety of robotic systems that make and break contact with their environments.
+In the examples we show that the policy can generate new contact sequences online; is robust to disturbances, model mismatch, and unknown terrain; and is faster than real-time, see Table \ref{fig:timing_table}.
+The code, including a Julia implementation of the policy and all of the experiments, is available at:

-For all the examples presented in this section, we provide a reference trajectory to the controller.
-These reference trajectories are designed using contact-implicit trajectory optimization \cite{manchester2020variational} to generate gaits for the biped and quadruped, and templates for the hopper performing parkour.
-In the former case, the gait forms a limit cycle and is repeatedly for tracking, while in the latter case, two templates are generated and combined to form a composite reference trajectory.
-It is also possible to manually design trajectories, as was done for the hopper in 3D.